Particular/NServiceBus/guidelines/design-guidelines.md

 * More discoverable
    * Intellisense
    * All config will be in a single place.
 No guessing if it's in the fluent api or in the "config sections"
-* No conversion from strings needed
+* No conversion from strings required
 * Easier to evolve using our normal deprecation strategies like `ObsoleteEx`
 * Easier to document
 * Easier to validate